alexeivorontsov/bosh-timer-test-light/README.md

 ## Clean up

-Remove the new deployment from bosh
+Remove the new deployment from bosh (answer 'yes' when prompted)

     bosh delete deployment my-new-timer-deployment --force

-Remove the new release from bosh
+Remove the new release from bosh (answer 'yes' when prompted)

     bosh delete release my-new-timer-release --force

+Verify that both the deployment and the release are deleted

+    bosh deployments
+    bosh releases

 Remove the working directory